 Economist Program (EP)

-- Immediately apply your academic studies to current, real-life macroeconomics policy issues that make a difference and foster change on the ground?
+- Immediately apply your academic studies to current, real-life policy work that impacts our 188 member countries.

-- Work in an intellectually challenging and diverse environment, alongside the world’s best macroeconomists?
+- Work in an intellectually, challenging and diverse environment, alongside some of the world’s best macroeconomists.

 |Next Economist Program Intake||Current Application Period|